-- Upon application and approval, students with a diagnosed disability or medical condition will be given special provision as approved by NESA. - If a student believes they qualify for special provisions they must see Mr Ritchie Duncan, Head Teacher Welfare, or the Head Teacher of the course concerned. - Students will be required to complete an Application for Special Provisions and submit it for approval, together with supporting documentation eg. Medical report.
+- Upon application and approval, students with a diagnosed disability or medical condition will be given special provision as approved by NESA. - If a student believes they qualify for special provisions they must see the Deputy Principal or the Head Teacher of the course concerned. - Students will be required to complete an Application for Special Provisions and submit it for approval, together with supporting documentation eg. Medical report.